I loved The Dead Zone by Stephen King. I read the novel, watched the movie and then, much later, the TV series starring Anthony Michael Hall.

 The text: the first three paragraphs of The Dead Zone

 By the time he graduated from college, John Smith had forgotten all about the bad fall he took on the ice that January day in 1953.
 In fact, he would have been hard put to remember it by the time he graduated from grammar school.
 And his mother and father never knew about the fall at all.I usually don't use extensive quotations but since we're examining Stephen King's writing it helps to have the text before us.
-If you'd like to read further but don't have King's novel on your bookshelf you can use this link to read the opening few pages courtesy of Google Books.

 They were skating on a cleared patch of Runaround Pond in Durham.
 The bigger boys were playing hockey with old taped sticks and using a couple of potato baskets for goals.
 The little kids were just farting around the way little kids have done since time immemorial--their ankles bowing comically in and out, their breath puffing in the frosty twenty-degree air.
 At one corner of the cleared ice two rubber tires burned sootily, and a few parents sat nearby, watching their children.
 The age of the snowmobile was still distant and winter fun still consisted of exercising your body rather than a gasoline engine.